The Best Jobs for Veterans: A Guide to Careers for Military Vets and Getting Civilian Employment

 Some of the best jobs for veterans are in this category, especially since a lot of ex-military members are used to working with their hands.
+For example, many military vehicles have diesel engines, so a significant number of veterans have mechanic skills ready to complement a diesel technology training program.
 Plus, special programs exist to help transitioning service members get quality training and job opportunities in construction and similar industries.

 For example, Helmets to Hardhats connects veterans to construction apprenticeships.
 And the United Association's Veterans in Piping (VIP) program helps current active-duty members of the U.S. Armed Forces transition to civilian careers in a variety of piping-related trades.